Email FacebookTwitterMenu burgerClose thin

 What to Do Before You Purchase Land

-Buying land can be fruitful for you if you’re wanting to build a house in the area but it can also be a good investment for the future, depending on where you buy.
+Buying land can be fruitful if you’re wanting to build a house in a particular area, but it can also be a good investment for the future, depending on where you buy.
 If you’ve decided to buy land, keep in mind that it’s not going to be a short-term project.
-Buying land is a major undertaking and to begin the process, you’ll need to figure out how much breathing room you’ll have in your budget for a new house.
+Buying land is a major undertaking, and to begin the process, you’ll need to figure out how much breathing room you’ll have in your budget for a new house.

-Some of the costs you’ll have to account for include fees, permits, the cost of purchasing the land you need, the cost of building your house and the cost of making adjustments to the land to have access to running water and other utilities (if that’s not already in place for the land).
+Some of the costs to consider when determining how much house you can afford include fees, permits, the purchase price of the land you’re buying, the cost of building a house and expenses related to any necessary adjustments to the land, such as securing access to running water and other utilities.

 How to Buy Land